 Failure on a drug test can lead to the end of the drug diversion program.
 Individuals who fail a test while in the program should not face additional criminal charges.
 However, they will face the initial charges that led to the drug diversion program.

-Find Out More About Penal Code 1000 with a Lawyer
+Find Out More About Penal Code 1000 With a Lawyer

-You can reach us by calling (310) 997-4688.
-You can also fill out our online contact form.
+You can call us or fill out our online contact form.